-PART 1: UNDERSTANDING EVIDENCE-BASED CLAIMS

-- The teacher presents the purpose of the unit and explains the skill of making EBCs. - Students independently read part of the text with a text-dependent question to guide them. - Students follow along as they listen to the text being read aloud and discuss a series of text-dependent questions. - The teacher models a critical reading and thinking process for forming EBCs about texts.

-PART 2: MAKING EVIDENCE-BASED CLAIMS PART 3: ORGANIZING EVIDENCE-BASED CLAIMS Students independently read part of the text and look for evidence to support a claim made by the teacher.
-Students follow along as they listen to the text being read aloud and discuss a series of text-dependent questions.
+PART 1: UNDERSTANDING EVIDENCE-BASED CLAIMS The teacher presents the purpose of the unit and explains the skill of making EBCs.
+Students independently read part of the poem with a text-dependent question to guide them.
+Students follow along as they listen to the poem being read aloud and discuss a series of text-dependent questions.
+The teacher models a critical reading and thinking process for forming EBCs about texts.
+PART 2: MAKING EVIDENCE-BASED CLAIMS PART 3: ORGANIZING EVIDENCE-BASED CLAIMS Students independently read the rest of the poem and look for evidence to support a claim made by the teacher.
+Students follow along as they listen to the poem being read aloud and discuss a series of text-dependent questions.
 In pairs, students look for evidence to support claims made by the teacher.
 The class discusses evidence in support of claims found by student pairs.
 In pairs, students make an EBC of their own and present it to the class.
-Students independently read part of the text and make an EBC.
-Students follow along as they listen to part of the text being read aloud.
+Students independently read part of another poem and make an EBC.
+Students follow along as they listen to the poem being read aloud and discuss a series of text-dependent questions.
 The teacher models organizing evidence to develop and explain claims using student EBCs.
 In pairs, students develop a claim with multiple points and organize supporting evidence.
 The class discusses the EBCs developed by student pairs.
-PART 4: WRITING EVIDENCE-BASED CLAIMS PART 5: DEVELOPING EVIDENCE-BASED WRITING Students independently review the text and develop an EBC.
+PART 4: WRITING EVIDENCE-BASED CLAIMS PART 5: DEVELOPING EVIDENCE-BASED WRITING Students independently read the rest of the poem and develop an EBC.
 The teacher introduces and models writing EBCs using a claim from Part 3.
 In pairs, students write EBCs using one of their claims from Part 3.
 The class discusses the written EBCs of volunteer student pairs.
 The class discusses their new EBCs and students read aloud portions of the text.
-Students independently write EBCs.
-Students review the entire text and make a new EBC.
+Students review the two poems and make a new EBC.
 The teacher analyzes volunteer student evidence-based writing from Part 4 and discusses developing global EBCs.
 Students discuss their new claims in pairs and then with the class.
 Students independently write a final evidence-based writing piece.
 The class discusses final evidence-based writing pieces of student volunteers.
+Students independently write EBCs. many pieces of stadent volunteers.